xability/py_maidr/.vscode/copilot_instruction.md

 Always adhere to PEP 8 coding style guide.
-Always add NumPy docstring for all functions and classes.
+Always add NumPy-style docstring for all functions and classes.
 Include example section in the docstring if applicable.
+Always add type annotations
 Always add understandable comments.